malteekj/ssl-blog/pages/Contrastive Learning.markdown

 The loss collapses into normal softmax loss for a multi-class classification if only one negative sample is made per class.
 Notice the author uses the (un-normalized) inner product of the embedding vectors as the distance measure, but regularize the $$ L^2 $$ norm of the embedding vectors instead of normalizing.

-#### **Noise Contrastive Estimation (NCE)**
+#### **_Noise Contrastive Estimation (NCE)_**
 NCE is a contrastive method where the distance between pairs is formulated as a logistic regression problem rather than a metric distance.
 We are contrasting a target class $$ \mathbf{x} $$ with a noise class $$ \mathbf{\tilde x} $$, which in a supervised setting corresponds to a binary classification problem.
 In SSL, this would correspond to negative and positive pairs we would have to mine.
+It was introduced by [Gutmann & Hyvarinen 2010](http://proceedings.mlr.press/v9/gutmann10a.html)

 In this setting, the embedding function, called $$  p_m^0(\;\cdot \; ;\alpha) $$ in the paper, does not necessary integrate to 1 (i.e. is not a probability distribution), akin to an energy function.
 The normalization constant that makes it sum to 1 is thus part of the parameters to be optimized, i.e. $$  p_m(\;\cdot \; ;\theta) = p_m^0(\;\cdot \; ;\alpha)/c $$, where $$ \theta = \{\alpha, c\} $$.
 The point here is that we do not need to chose a probability function upfront, but can rather learn an embedding function and normalize as part of the optimization.
 This makes the model more flexible.